-The APS supports an NIH net funding level of $32 billion in FY 2015.
+The APS supports a funding level for NIH of at least $35 billion in FY 2017.
 (PDF)

-The APS supports a net FY 2015 NSF budget of $7.6 billion, a restoration of NASA’s life sciences research budgets, and an increase of funding for the NASA Human Research Program.
+The APS supports a net level of $7.96 billion for NSF's FY 2017 budget, a restoration of cuts to NASA’s life sciences research budgets, and an increase in funding for the Human Research Program.
 (PDF)

 The APS recommends that the VA Medical and Prosthetic Research Program be funded at a level of $664.7 million in FY 2017.
 (PDF)

 In response to an NIGMS RFI on Modernizing Biomedical Graduate Education, the APS Science Policy and Education Committees jointly developed a response that emphasized the need for students to develop a range of core skills that will serve students well in their future careers.

 The APS submitted these comments in response to a request for information by the USDA (Docket USDA-2016-0001-0001) on regulatory burden.

 2014 coverage of the Capitol Hill visits by the Science Policy Committee and the Animal Care and Experimentation Committee in The Physiologist.